thoughtspot/thoughtspot.github.io/_admin/ts-cloud/search-spotiq-settings.md

 3. **Index frequency**: Select a frequency for column indexing from the dropdown.
 The options are 8, 16, or 24 hours.

 4. **Table summaries in adhoc search**: Click on the toggle to enable or disable the display of summaries in adhoc search.
+This setting only affects the display of summaries for users on the [new answer experience]({{ site.baseurl }}/admin/ts-cloud/new-answer-experience), not the classic experience.

-Note that this does not affect the display of summaries in saved objects, such as saved answers, pinned tables, or headline tiles in pinboards.
-It also does not affect the display of summaries for users on the classic answer experience.
+    {% include note.html content="This setting does not affect the display of summaries in saved objects, such as saved answers, pinned tables, or headline tiles in pinboards." %}

 3. Select **Save changes**.
 Alternatively, you can **Reset to default**.
 By default, ThoughtSpot indexes new columns at a frequency of 24 hours, and enables summaries.